 Self-contained dispensers produce between 100-700 lbs of ice a day, which is perfectly suitable for small to mid-sized businesses.

 Another benefit to a commercial water and ice dispenser is that they’re great for self-service businesses.
 Wait rooms or small cafés that don’t have a serving staff can have customers retrieve water and ice without assistance.
 Customers, staff, and patients can get ice while your staff is busy running day to day tasks.
-These are also very possible office ice machines.
+These would also work great as an office ice maker.

 What are the Benefits of Ice and Water Dispensers?